Wings of Liberty • October 3, 2025

 What do they propose?
 Liberty?
 Far from it.

 The Woke Left violated free speech through state-sponsored gender confusion and forced pronouns.
 The Christian Nationalist response is blasphemy laws enforced by the state.
-Doug Wilson and friends is constantly telling everyone who will listen how great the Puritans in Massachusetts were, and that they founded America, which is false by the way.
+Doug Wilson and friends are constantly telling everyone who will listen how great the Puritans in Massachusetts were, and that they founded America, which is false by the way.
 But they do not tell you that in Massachusetts violations of blasphemy laws were historically punished by piercing the offender’s tongue with a hot poker, or death.

 Today in Massachusetts, a blasphemy law still exists (although it is not currently enforced), and states as follows: